Computing at Barr View Primary

 Our children are growing up in an increasingly technological world.
 The ability to use and understand all aspects of IT is an essential life skill.
 The majority of children coming to Barr View arrive with a lot of ICT knowledge and hands on experience.
 Our task is to equip them to have the skills, knowledge and understanding of ICT, alongside the ability to use it appropriately and keep safe.
 (See E-safety policy)

 The core of our computing curriculum is the National Curriculum.
 Throughout Key Stage 2, the curriculum deliberately revisits skills providing intelligent repetition, for example Scratch in year 3 looks at animation and algorithms, in year 4 embeds animation and introduces matrixes and in year 5 we add variables and in year 6 these skills are applied to another program.
+The majority of the Computing Curriculum is taught through the use of DARES projects – whereby children deepen their understanding of the Computing curriculum by solving problems and creating content.
 CPD is planned for staff to ensure that they have the correct subject knowledge and are fully able to use all resources and fully meet the requirements of the curriculum.

 We know that when our children leave us in Year 6, they are highly proficient and can develop their computing skills further in their future education.
 In addition they are excited about their computing experiences and enthusiastic about developing these further into Key stage 3 and beyond.
 They will have a sound foundation to confidently and safely communicate, evaluate and use a variety of formats in the technological world we live in.